 - Prism Break is a crowdsourced portal for privacy-aware, generally open source, alternatives to the most popular applications.

 - BestVPN is an excellent privacy guide written by the creators of the bestVPN.com website.

-- Privacy Test portal is a diverse and comprehensive list of online privacy tests that help users find out what kind of information programs and services reveal about users and their devices.
+- Privacy Test portal is a diverse and comprehensive list of online privacy tests that can help users find out what kind of information various programs and services reveal about them and their devices.